 Led by Mike from Adventure Alternative Borneo, we ‘go nocturnal’ to match the leopard’s activity pattern: up for most of the night, asleep for most of the day.

-Mike has been organizing mammal watching tours in Deramakot for three years and in that time, he has probably seen more Clouded leopards than anyone else in the world.
+Mike has been organizing mammal watching tours in Deramakot for three years and in that time, he has probably seen more Clouded leopards in Borneo than anyone else in the world.
 The sightings are not frequent – one or two a month; sometimes two in one night and other times none in more than a month, yet this is the highest success rate of anywhere else on earth.

 It is counter-intuitive that a logged forest would be the best place in the world to see one of the rarest wild cats of Borneo.
 Yet in Deramakot, the Sabah Forestry Department seems to have attained the perfect balance between sustainable logging and wildlife conservation – an achievement recognized by the international Forest Stewardship Council.
 An impressive 75% of all mammals in Sabah are found in this 55,507-hectare reserve, including all five species of Borneo’s wild cats.

 And so, we drive Deramakot’s roads for eight to ten hours each night, hoping that the stars will align and a Clouded leopard will emerge on the road at the exact same time as we are driving by.
 This trip is my second attempt to see a Clouded leopard in Borneo – a year ago I spent a week in Deramakot by had no luck spotting this elusive cat.

 As we continue on our way, we soon hit an unexpected traffic jam.
 The rain has left a layer of mist in the air and out of the mist the great silent shapes of Borneo Pygmy elephants float into the muted beams of our headlights.